Zhang-Tengyi/Design-and-Control-of-a-Razor-Clam-Like-Underwater-Jet-Propulsion-Robot-Fish/README.md

-# Design-and-Control-of-a-Razor-Clam-Like-Underwater-Jet-Propulsion-Robot-Fish
-This work presents the design of a bionic jet-propelled robot inspired by the razor clam (Sinonovacula constricta), aiming to replicate its unique jet-based locomotion for underwater motion.

-First, the biological structure and movement of the razor clam were analyzed.
-When threatened, the clam performs a rapid escape by whipping its foot and ejecting water through its siphon, reaching a speed of about 50 cm/s.
-High-speed imaging shows that the foot movement rotates the body by 90°, positioning the shell opening downward while the siphon—located between the foot and mantle—expels water to reduce ground friction.

-Based on this mechanism, a jet-propelled robotic prototype was designed.
-Using SolidWorks, a magnetic drive system was created in which a motor-driven rotor with permanent magnets controls the opening and closing of the upper shell.
-The shell motion compresses a flexible membrane to simulate the clam’s mantle contraction and water ejection.
-Fluid dynamics simulations in Fluent were conducted to analyze flow characteristics, thrust, and efficiency, followed by structural optimization and prototype fabrication for testing.

-A second design concept was later proposed using a tubular origami-like structure to imitate the clam’s foot contraction, generating thrust by expelling water through a nozzle.
-The model was also optimized and 3D printed for experimental verification.

-Finally, comparative tests between the two prototypes were carried out, and the propulsion performance and movement stability were comprehensively analyzed.

 # Bionic Razor-Clam-Inspired Jet-Propelled Underwater Robot

 A research project exploring **jet propulsion in bionic underwater robots**, inspired by the *razor clam (Solen strictus)*.